matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/matrixone-transaction-overview/isolation-level.md

 ### Snapshot Isolation Example

-You can take the example below to help understand snapshot isolation.
+See the example below to help you understand snapshot isolation.

 First in MatrixOne, we create a database *test* and table *t1*: